-The school produces four year budget plans and has factored pay increases and inflationary rises for other supplies and services.
-The school agreed fixed price energy deals in 2019 which shield it from soaring energy costs until October 2023 and have budgeted for a 100% increase in gas and electricity costs thereafter.
-The school has also secured grants for energy efficiency measures (LED lighting, solar panels and sir source heat pumps), which have reduced the school's consumption by over 25%.
-The school has achieved excellent value for money in a number of its key contracts, which reduce cost pressures.
-However, partially unfunded pay awards create significant cost pressures and the School is exercising caution with its future plans to ensure that annual surpluses can be maintained in the medium term.
-The school has identified short term savings through budgets that can be reduced in the next year and should there be further unfunded awards, the school will review its curriculum offer and staffing structure to ensure a balanced budget in the long term.
+The school agreed fixed price energy deals in 2019 which shielded it from soaring energy costs until October 2023 and have budgeted for a 100% increase in gas and electricity costs thereafter.
+Energy markets remain volatile and longer term fixed rate options are currently not available on the market.
+However, current market costs have reduced significantly so the school expects to be under it's budget allocation for 2023/24.
+The benefits of the grants for energy efficiency measures (LED lighting, solar panels and air source heat pumps) are also now being realised, as these all reduce consumption.
+The school are planning to add a further 74 solar panels in 2024, which will reduce electricity consumption further.
+The school has achieved excellent value for money in a number of its key contracts, which also reduce cost pressures.
+However, with such uncertainty with Government policy and the prospect of a new Government by Jan 2025, the School is exercising caution with its future plans to ensure that annual surpluses can be maintained in the medium term.
+Should there be real terms cuts to funding, the school will review its curriculum offer and staffing structure to ensure a balanced budget in the long term.